MerosCrypto/Meros/docs/Protocol/Consensus.md

 - Element1: The first Element.
 - Element2: The second Element.

 `MeritRemoval` isn't needed per se.
 Instead, nodes could just broadcast both causes.
 The unified message ensures nodes get both causes and trigger a MeritRemoval on their end.
-It has a variable message length; the 48-byte holder, the 4-byte nonce, the 1-byte message header for the first Element, the serialized version of the first Element without the holder, the 1-byte message header for the Element, and the serialized version of the second Element without the holder.
+It has a variable message length; the 48-byte holder, the 4-byte nonce, the 1-byte sign prefix for the first Element, the serialized version of the first Element without the holder, the 1-byte sign prefix for the Element, and the serialized version of the second Element without the holder.

 ### SignedVerification, SignedSendDifficulty, SignedDataDifficulty, SignedGasPrice, and SignedMeritRemoval